cetuslabs/dossier/README.md

 # Dossier

 Dossier is a Rails engine that turns SQL into reports.
-Reports can be easily rendered in various formats, like HTML, CSV, XLS, and JSON.
+Reports can be easily rendered in various formats, like HTML, CSV, XLS, XLSX, and JSON.

 - If you **hate** SQL, you can use whatever tool you like to generate it; for example, ActiveRecord's `to_sql`.
 - If you **love** SQL, you can use every feature your database supports.